Trend-Verlag/trax/README.md

 	cd ./PhysX/physx
 	setx /M PHYSX_ROOT "%CD%"

-It provides a batch file that lets you create the project files for VS; we need a '64 bit CPU only' solution.
+It provides a batch file that lets you create the project files for Visual Studio; we need a '64 bit CPU only' solution.
 Also the PhysX library has to link with the 'Multi-threaded DLL' runtime libary.
-That can be done, by editing the respective xml data files in the folder: .\physx\buildtools\presets\public.
-So PX_GENERATE_STATIC_LIBRARIES should be set to False:
+That can be done, by editing the respective xml data files in the folder:

+    ./physx/buildtools/presets/public

+PX_GENERATE_STATIC_LIBRARIES should be set to False:

     <cmakeSwitch name="NV_USE_STATIC_WINCRT" value="False" comment="Use the statically linked windows CRT" />